tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 equilibrium, so will future society.
 If at first this notion seems preposterous, it takes only a moment’s thought to realize that society and everyday life are rife with opposites:

-> The rhythm of the straight line in rectangular opposition indicates *the need for equivalence* of these two aspects in life:
+> The rhythm of the straight line in rectangular opposition indicates **the need for equivalence** of these two aspects in life:
-*the equal value of the material and spiritual, the masculine and feminine, the collective and individual, etc.*
+> **the equal value of the material and spiritual, the masculine and feminine, the collective and individual, etc.**
-Just as the vertical line differes in character from the horizontal, so in life the two aspects have their inherent and opposed character.
+> Just as the vertical line differs in character from the horizontal, so in life the two aspects have their inherent and opposed character.
-But just as in art these lines have different dimensions, so individuals and their groups differ in strength or size.
+> But just as in art these lines have different dimensions, so individuals and their groups differ in strength or size.
-*Art demonstrates that life, through equivalence of its opposed aspects - despite their different nature - can approach real equilibrium.*
+> **Art demonstrates that life, through equivalence of its opposed aspects - despite their
+> different nature - can approach real equilibrium.**

+Fully understanding this requires understanding the the word "equilibrium."

+### Equilibrium

+A full definition of what Mondrian means by the term "[equilibrium](https://en.wiktionary.org/wiki/equilibrium)" is beyond the scope of this article.
+In fact, he asserts that "the word *equilibrium* has caused many misunderstandings and repeated errors."

+The [wiktionary](https://en.wiktionary.org/) defines it as being “The condition of a system in which competing influences are balanced, resulting in no net change.”

+Thinking of "equilibrium" as being a "balance" of "competing influences" is a good start, but it implies that symmetry would suffice, and that is not the case with Mondrian's use of the term.
+Likewise the word "harmony" falls short of capturing what he meant as well, because "the *harmony* of the past expresses a veiled state."

 ---

-Those who instinctively understand this tendency towards equilibrium are likely to feel concern for the current trend of increasing income inequality.
+Understanding this, in turn, requires understanding the difference between equality, harmony, and what he called equilibrium.

+---

 He also believed the path that art and life follow is one of purification and equilibrium of opposites:
 > If art is an expression of life and anticipates it, we can state that the new life is *the culture of equivalent relationships.*  Just as with the plastic means in art, it is evident that for this life our mentality must become more or less purified, not in an old-fashioned puritanical way, but so as to rise above the oppression of limiting, particular forms.
 Thus in the same way as art, life reaches a state of real equilibrium *through pure and equivalent relationships of increasingly free individuals.*